Terry, Mississippi: Government

 Joseph O. Kendrick Jr. was elected mayor of Terry on January 12, 2016, in a special election following the removal of the town's former mayor.
 The Board of Aldermen consists of Virginia Smith Bailey, Terry Johnson, April Owens Miley, Randy Shepherd, and Connie S. Taylor.
 Terry Johnson and Connie Taylor are the Democrats on the Board of Aldermen; Mayor Kendrick is also a Democrat.
 The others were elected as "independents."

-Past mayors of Terry include Langston, Keith Davis, H. S. Clark, Rowean McCoy Luper, F. M. "Mike" Yates, Rev. Lester Williams, and William "Billy" Pechloff.
-Roderick T. Nicholson, the town's first African-American mayor, was elected three times in 2006, 2010 and 2014.

 Two Hinds County officials are from the Terry area: Pearlie B. Owens (Justice Court Judge for District Five), and Bennie Buckner (Constable for District Five).

 The state senator representing the district including Terry is David Blount of Jackson.
 Terry is represented by Brad Oberhousen of Terry and Gregory Holloway of Hazlehurst in the state House of Representatives.
 Due to redistricting, Rep. Credell Calhoun and Gregory Dortch now represent a section near Terry.
 Sen. Blount, Rep. Holloway, Rep. Oberhausen, and Rep. Calhoun are active Democrats.

-In August 2015, Rep. Brad Oberhausen was defeated in the Democratic primary by Jarvis Dortch.

-All Hinds County officials and state of Mississippi officials representing the Terry area are Democrats.

 Education

 Terry is served by the Hinds County School District and is home to Terry High School.
 In addition to Terry High, residents are zoned to Gary Road Elementary School, Gary Road Intermediate School, and Byram Middle School in Byram.

-Past principals of Terry High School include Mr. Bishop, Miss Estelle Scott, Roger McDaniel, Jimmy Russell, Gerald Huskey, Johnny Hines, and Dr. Martin Herrington.

-The football field at the high school is named after B. C. Lee.

 Jackson/Hinds Library System operates the Ella Bess Austin Library in Terry.